saiashirwad/parserator/README.md

 * 🎭 **Type-Safe**: Full TypeScript support with precise type inference
 * 📦 **Zero Dependencies**: No external dependencies, just pure TypeScript
 * 🐛 **Great Error Messages**: Helpful error messages with source positions
+* 🚀 **Fast?**: I wouldn't know, this could be the slowest thing in the known universe.

 ## Installation